 Is Zubeneschamali a green star?

-… the only naked-eye star that is green in color.
+… that is green in color.

 For stars, the general colors are, from lower to higher temperatures, red, orange, yellow, white and blue.

 And there are no green stars, according to scientists.
 Physicist Ben Bartlett delves into the details of why stars can’t be green in the the comments associated with the following tweet.